 Baritone Blake Denson, praised for his “captivating dramatic interpretations" with “a striking upper register “and "a sound that boomed to the back of the house” (Opera Wire), is a native of Paducah, Kentucky.
-Recently, Mr. Denson was named a Grand Finalist winner of the 2020 Metropolitan Opera National Council Auditions.
+Recently, Mr. Denson was named the winner of the Dallas Opera National Vocal Competition and Peoples Choice Award.
+Mr Denson also is a Grand Finalist winner of the 2020 Metropolitan Opera National Council Auditions.

 In the 2021-2022 Season Mr. Denson will return to Houston Grand Opera Studio where he will finish is final season with the company as a studio artist.
-Mr. Deason will be seen singing scenes from Rigoletto in the Studio Showcase.
+Mr. Denson will be seen singing scenes from Rigoletto in the Studio Showcase.
 He then will sing the role of Morales while coving the role of Escamillo.
-In the winter he will sing the role of Daddy/Time in the world premiere of The Snowy Day and Sing the role of the Jailor in Dialogues of the Carmelites.
+In the winter he will sing the role of Daddy/Tim in the world premiere of The Snowy Day and Sing the role of the Jailor in Dialogues of the Carmelites.
 In the Spring Mr. Denson will sing the role of Gregorio in two different productions of Romeo and Juliet.
-Mr. Denson’s summer plans are still to be determined.
+For the 2022 summer, Mr. Denson will make is company debut with Des Moines Metro Opera singing the role of Jake in Porgy and Bess.

 Mr. Denson's 2019-2020 season started with him returning to Rice University for his final year of his master’s program at the Shepherd School of Music.
 He competed and was named a second-place winner for the Houston Saegebund Vocal Competition.
 In the summer of 2019 Mr. Denson was a member of the Wolf Trap Opera Studio program where he covered the title role of Emperor Kaiser in Emperor Kaiser der von Atlantis and Pierot in L'île de Merlin.
 He returned to Wolf Trap Opera for the 2020 summer season to perform as Captain in Eugene Onegin, covering Marcello in La bohème, and the title role of Onegin in Eugene Onegin.
 Unfortunately, due to COVID-19 Mr. Denson was not able to perform these roles but did attend the Wolf Trap Opera 2020 summer and performed video recorded scenes from Eugene Onegin, La bohème, and The Crucible